 More often than not, field marketing sits within the demand gen team.
 The differentiator really comes into play when it’s time to go beyond awareness-building to digging deeper into the middle and bottom of the funnel.
 This is where field marketing really shines.
 By taking ownership of the pipeline and updating the sales team on account-specific opportunities, field marketers wear multiple, crucial hats at the same time.

+Grasping what is field marketing can lead to confusion, particularly with its relation to ABM.
 Field marketing isn’t ABM.
-But ABM is critical for its success.
+But ABM is critical for making it a successful endeavor.
 Account based marketing (ABM) helps field marketers identify and prioritize key accounts by monitoring their unique needs and engagement with the brand.
 They then use these insights to personalize all your marketing and sales touch-points, from direct mail and digital ads to account-specific ebooks and chatbots.

 In a way, field marketing is to sales what Dr. Watson is to Sherlock.
 If field marketing is the co-detective responsible for unearthing account-specific intent to purchase, sales is the lead investigator who will go in, put the pieces together and solve the prospect’s problem, complete with signed agreement. 🕵️♀️✔️